Kristine Andersen Vesterfjell

 Kristine Andersen Vesterfjell (sometimes written Westerfjell; 1910–1987) was a Norwegian, Southern Sami reindeer herder and an important advocate for Sámi shamanism and culture.
-She was from Lomsdalen, in Brønnøy municipality, Nordland.
+She was from Lomsdalen, in Brønnøy Municipality in Nordland.

 Biography

 Kristine Andersen Vesterfjell was born in 1910.
 She lived with her uncle, the reinsamen, Nils Andersen Vesterfjell.

-Vesterfjell was one of the central figures that led to the finding of the "Runebomme fra velfjord" (Sámi drum from Velfjord) in 1969.
+Vesterfjell was one of the central figures that led to the finding of the "Runebomme fra velfjord" (Sámi drum from Velfjord Municipality) in 1969.
 Although she had never seen the drum in use, she knew where it had been hidden in the early 1900s, what the surface looked like, what the symbols meant, and how runebommes were used in the past.
 The last user of the runebomme was Nils' grandfather and her great-grandfather, Nils Johan Johannessen Vesterfjell (1819-1871).